DIAGNijmegen/website-content/content/pages/projects/ai-brachial-plexus-segmentation.md

 type: general
 template: project-single
 people: Rob Tolboom
-description: The goal of this study is to gather 500 ultrasound images of the brachial plexus in 250 healthy adults and then train a deep learning model to segment the ultrasound images.
+description: The goal of this project is to gather 500 ultrasound images of the brachial plexus in 250 healthy adults and manually annotate the brachial plexus.

 ## Background